Home Majors Journalism

-Journalism Degree
+Journalism

 Students study news reporting, investigative research, media ethics, multimedia storytelling, and the principles of informing the public through print, broadcast, and digital platforms.
 Graduates typically pursue careers as reporters, editors, broadcast journalists, podcast producers, and content strategists for news organizations and media companies.
 The shift to digital media has created new opportunities in data journalism, newsletter publishing, and multimedia storytelling.

-What Journalism Graduates Do
+What Journalism graduates do

 Your journalism degree prepares you for a world of communication, but the day-to-day work varies significantly.
 As a writer or author, you'll spend most of your time researching, interviewing sources, and meticulously crafting prose for articles, books, or web content.
 In an editor role, you're the quality control, spending your day reviewing submissions, fact-checking details, and shaping raw copy into polished final products.
 For those chasing the story as a reporter, your work is a fast-paced cycle of finding leads, conducting interviews on tight deadlines, and verifying every fact before publication.